AAC: A Community Care Provider for Veteran Care

 Who We Are

-River Oaks Treatment Center is a part of American Addiction Centers (AAC), one of the largest networks of rehab facilities in the nation.
-Central to our approach are evidence-based treatments and therapies for substance use disorders like drug and alcohol addiction and co-occurring disorders like substance abuse and other mental and behavioral health issues.
+River Oaks Treatment Center is a part of American Addiction Centers (AAC), one of the largest networks of drug and alcohol treatment facilities in the nation.
+Central to our approach are evidence-based treatments and therapies for substance use disorders like drug and alcohol addiction and co-occurring disorders like PTSD and other mental and behavioral health issues.